Désolé, la version française de cette page ne peut être offerte pour le moment.

 Press Release, August 22, 2019: Call to Re-think Genetically Engineered Herbicide-Tolerant Crops.
 Canadian civil society groups the Canadian Biotechnology Action Network (CBAN) and Prevent Cancer Now (PCN) are calling for a review of the use of genetically engineered (genetically modified or GM) herbicide-tolerant crops in Canada, in response to Monsanto’s request for government approval of GM corn MON 87429 that can withstand applications of four herbicides, including 2,4-D and dicamba.
 Click here to read the comments on MON 87429 submitted to the Canadian Food Inspection Agency by CBAN and PCN.

-Glyphosate and genetically engineered glyphosate-tolerant crops are reaching the end of their life cycle due to the emergence of glyphosate resistant weeds.
-With no new herbicides on the horizon, the seed and pesticide industry is encouraging farmers to use other herbicides and to adopt new GM crops that are tolerant to the older herbicides 2,4-D and dicamba.
-These are most often stacked with tolerance to other herbicides, including glyphosate.
+Glyphosate and genetically engineered glyphosate-tolerant crops are reaching the end of their life cycle due to the emergence and spread of glyphosate resistant weeds.
+With no new herbicides on the horizon, the seed and pesticide industry is encouraging farmers to use other herbicides and to adopt new GM crops that are tolerant to the other herbicides such as 2,4-D and dicamba.
+GM herbicide-tolerant crops are now most often « stacked » with multiple GM traits for tolerance to many herbicides at once, including glyphosate.

 Health Canada and the Canadian Food Inspection Agency have approved genetically engineered 2,4-D-tolerant crops manufactured by Dow AgroSciences.
 Dow has genetically engineered “Enlist” corn and soy to tolerate its “Enlist Duo” herbicide that combines glyphosate and 2,4-D choline.
 The Enlist corn seeds will also be stacked with Monsanto’s Roundup Ready Corn 2 and SmartStax: